pgaston99/MIAP-ZIM-Project/README.md

 ## Project Description

-Our project aims to hightlight the strengths and weaknesses of the zim container format, compared to .warc, the existing web archiving standard.
-By comparing key features, we may help inform users who have an interest in or need to archive a site as a zim file.
+Our project aims to hightlight the strengths and weaknesses of the `zim` container format, compared to `warc`, the existing web archiving standard.
+By comparing key features, we may help inform archivists who have an interest in utilizing the `zim` format for their projects.

 ## Why Zim?

-By compiling a URL source into an online-accessible format, zim may be a useful tool for archivists with limited internet access or electricity (browsing drains power).
-Disaster planning for libraries and archives might include the preservation of certain online resources, like a Githib repositiory.
+By compiling a URL source into an online-accessible format, `zim` may be a useful tool for archivists with limited internet access or electricity (browsing drains power).
+Disaster planning for libraries and archives might include the preservation of online resources, like a Github repositiory.

 The format is highly compressed and lossless, preserving quality without occupying a ton of disk space.

-Additionally, the format enables fulltext search.
-An extensive library of zim resources in Kiwix (or other offline reader) can function like a offline search engine.
+Additionally, `zim` enables fulltext search.
+An extensive library of `zim` resources in Kiwix (or other offline reader) can function like a offline search engine.

 ## Contributors

 ### Who are we?

 We are Motion Image Archiving and Preservation (MIAP) students at NYU.
-During our studies, we became interested in the potential uses of zim for archivists and in promoting access to online tools.
+During our studies, we became interested in the potential uses of `zim` for archivists and in promoting access to online tools.

 * stp305-source (Jamie!)
 * (put Phoenyx's username here) (Phoenyx!)